European Sales and Use of Antimicrobials for Veterinary Medicine (ESUAvet) annual surveillance reports

 Stakeholders may use these data as a reference for antimicrobial policies and guidance on the responsible use of antimicrobials.
 Stakeholders include scientists, veterinarians and other animal healthcare professionals, risk assessors and policy-makers in EU and EEA countries.

-For more information on antimicrobial resistance in veterinary medicine, see:
+For more information on antimicrobial resistance in veterinary medicine, including a Power BI public dashboard containing ESVAC archival data, see:

 How data reporting works

-EU and EEA countries report their data on the volume of sales and use of antimicrobial medicies in animals via EMA's Antimicrobial Sales and Use Platform.
+EU and EEA countries report their data on the volume of sales and use of antimicrobial medicines in animals via EMA's Antimicrobial Sales and Use Platform.

 This happens on an annual basis, as of January 2024.
 It is in line with the Veterinary Medicinal Products Regulation.